AntonioPennacchia/football-analytics-portfolio/player-similarity-framework/README.md

 ### Option 2 — On-Demand Similarity Engine

-When computational resources allow it, a web-based application (e.g. :contentReference[oaicite:3]{index=3}) can generate similarity rankings dynamically based on real-time filters and scouting constraints.
+When computational resources allow it, a web-based application (e.g. Streamlit) can generate similarity rankings dynamically based on real-time filters and scouting constraints.

 Best suited for: